Korean People's Army: Chemical weapons

 The U.S. Department of Defense believes North Korea probably has a chemical weapons program and is likely to possess a stockpile of such weapons.

 Nuclear capabilities

-North Korea has tested a series of different missiles, including short-, medium-, intermediate-, and intercontinental- range, and submarine-launched ballistic missiles.
-Estimates of the country's nuclear stockpile vary: some experts believe Pyongyang has between fifteen and twenty nuclear weapons, while U.S. intelligence believes the number to be between thirty and sixty.
+North Korea has tested a series of different missiles, including short-, medium-, intermediate-, and intercontinental-range, and submarine-launched ballistic missiles.
+Estimates of the country's nuclear stockpile vary: some experts, such as Hans M. Kristensen and Matt Korda believe Pyongyang may have assembled between twenty and thirty nuclear weapons, while U.S. intelligence believes the number to be between thirty and sixty.
 The regime conducted two tests of an intercontinental ballistic missile (ICBM) capable of carrying a large nuclear warhead in July 2017.
 The Pentagon confirmed North Korea's ICBM tests, and analysts estimate that the new missile has a potential range of 10400 km and, if fired on a flatter trajectory, could be capable of reaching mainland U.S. territory.

 Nuclear tests

 On 9 October 2006, the North Korean government announced that it had unsuccessfully attempted a nuclear test for the first time.
 Experts at the United States Geological Survey and Japanese seismological authorities detected an earthquake with a preliminary estimated magnitude of 4.3 from the site in North Korea, proving the official claims to be true.

 North Korea also went on to claim that it had developed a nuclear weapon in 2009.
 It is widely believed to possess a stockpile of relatively simple nuclear weapons.
 The IAEA has met Ri Je-son, the Director General of the General Department of Atomic Energy (GDAE) of North Korea, to discuss nuclear matters.
 Ri Je-son was also mentioned in this role in 2002 in a United Nations article.

 On 3 September 2017, the North Korean leadership announced that it had conducted a nuclear test with what it claimed to be its first hydrogen bomb detonation.
 The detonation took place at an underground location at the Punggye-ri nuclear test site in North Hamgyong Province at 12:00 pm local time.
 South Korean officials claimed the test yielded 50 kilotons of explosive force, with many international observers claiming the test likely involved some form of a thermonuclear reaction.